Norfolk Transport Guide: Getting Around the County in 2026

 Trains

-Greater Anglia operates Norfolk’s rail network.
-The main line runs from Norwich to London Liverpool Street (approximately 1hr 50min, roughly hourly).
-King’s Lynn connects to London King’s Cross via Cambridge (about 1hr 45min).
+Greater Anglia operates most of Norfolk’s rail network; the King’s Lynn to London King’s Cross line is run by Great Northern (Govia Thameslink Railway).
+The main line runs from Norwich to London Liverpool Street (typically around 1hr 50min, with the fastest Norwich in 90 services making the trip in 1hr 30min, roughly hourly).
+King’s Lynn connects to London King’s Cross via Cambridge (fastest around 1hr 43min).
 A local line runs from Norwich through Wymondham, Attleborough and Thetford to Cambridge and beyond.
 The Bittern Line from Norwich to Sheringham via Cromer is one of the most scenic rail journeys in England.

 Book advance tickets through Trainline for the cheapest fares, or buy a season ticket direct from Greater Anglia if you commute regularly.